 Of course, that doesn’t apply to everyone.
 Some locals are avid swimmers at the amateur, competitive, and professional levels.
 Some also dive, snorkel, paddle board, and surf – myself included.
 However, being unable to swim is not uncommon or unusual.

 It’s a common expectation of Jamaicans to have a heavy accent and to speak the island’s dialect, called patois.
 However, not only are there Jamaicans who don’t speak the island’s Creole, but there are also nationals who don’t understand it.
 In fact, contrary to popular opinion, the island’s official language is English.

-This is owing to the fact that Jamaica is a Commonwealth country.
+Why this surprises anyone, is beyond me.
+Jamaica is a Commonwealth country.
 In other words, Jamaica was once the property of Britain, and still owes its allegiance to the Queen, even though it is self-governing.

 Subsequently, business and academia are all conducted in English.
 And although patois is a common dialect spoken by almost everyone on the island, it’s often considered inappropriate in schools and business, because it’s too informal.

 7: Cell Phone Ownership is higher in Jamaica than in the U.S.